-num processes A pointer to a location where the maximum number of processes that can be started on this DE is stored.
+A pointer to a location where the maximum number of processes that can be started on this DE is stored.

-Note: In SDK 3.0 the value returned in num_processes can only be 1 or 0.
+Note: In SDK 3.0 only one process is supported per DE.

 The dacs_num_processes_supported service returns the number of simultaneous processes that can be started on the specified DE.
 The target DE must have been reserved by the caller.